-Step 2: Take the first flower head and on the bottom give it a dab of hot glue.
-Press the bottom of the second flower to the glue, hold until dry and then move to the next one.
-Once 4 blooms are glued next to one another and in a circle, close the ball by glueing a 5th bloom on top.
-You are glueing the base of the flower heads on the flower petals.
+Take the first flower head and on the bottom give it a dab of hot glue.
+Press the bottom of the second flower to the glue, hold until dry, and then move to the next one.
+Once 4 blooms are glued next to one another and in a circle, close the ball by gluing a 5th bloom on top.
+You are gluing the base of the flower heads on the flower petals.
 You may see small gaps between the blooms which just adds to the look.

-Step 3: Take each kissing ball and with a bulb pin pierce a small cluster of flower petals that are on the top of the ball.
-The pin should only make small holes which will not be noticeable if removed.
+Take each kissing ball and with a bulb pin pierce a small cluster of flower petals that are on the top of the ball.
+The pin should only make small holes that will not be noticeable if removed.

 These DIY peony balls are glued to one another.
 You may also make your kissing ball by gluing the flowers to a whiffle ball, a Styrofoam ball or a moss ball.
 The size of your ball will determine the size of your kissing ball.